 Heidiland is a region of Eastern Switzerland packed with high mountains, clear lakes, diverse nature, and original postcard-worthy villages.
 A total of 32 communities in an area of 24 square miles.
-It’s also home of Heidi Village, the original site of the world-famous Heidi story.
-A short-day trip from the Bavarian region of Germany, Austria or Switzerland, this is a must for anyone familiar with the story of Heidi or those looking to experience dramatic Swiss scenery.
+It’s also home to Heidi Village, the original site of the world-famous Heidi story.
+A short-day trip from the Bavarian region of Germany, Austria, or Switzerland is a must for anyone familiar with Heidi’s story or those looking to experience dramatic Swiss scenery.

-We stumbled across Heidiland while searching for day trips from Germany to Switzerland, and it was a brilliant choice.
-Not only did we get to experience Heidi Village, but we also got to explore Bad Ragaz, which is a picture-perfect spa town – a bonus we did not expect.
-To top off the experience, we ate in Vaduz, the capital of Liechtenstein, which another country that is literally across the river.
+We stumbled across Heidiland while searching for day trips from Germany to Switzerland, which was a brilliant choice.
+Not only did we get to experience Heidi Village, but we also got to explore Bad Ragaz, a picture-perfect spa town – a bonus we did not expect.
+To top off the experience, we ate in Vaduz, the capital of Liechtenstein, another country that is literally across the river.

-Heidi is an endearing children’s classic about Heidi’s life in the Swiss Alps that was written in 1881.
-It’s since then been re-written and adapted along with approximately 25 film or television productions.
-It has also been translated into over 50 languages.
+Heidi is an endearing children’s classic about Heidi’s life in the Swiss Alps, written in 1881.
+It’s since been re-written and adapted along with approximately 25 film or television productions.
+It is also available in 50 languages.

 About the Author

-Johanna Spyri (1827–1901) is an icon in Switzerland and around the world.
+Johanna Spyri (1827–1901) is an icon in Switzerland and worldwide.
 She wrote more than fifty stories for children and adults.

 The Heidi House was opened to the public in 1998.
 It was purchased from a private owner by the local government of Sargans.
 Sargans is the administrative “capital” of the Heidiland region.

-Heidiland Village is home to the peaceful hamlet houses of the original Heidi house, the house with the furnishings of Heidi’s time, Heidi’s alpine hut, a replica of the loving home of Alpöhi and the exhibition Johanna Spyris “World of Heidi.”
+Heidiland Village is home to the peaceful hamlet houses of the original Heidi house, the cabin with the furnishings of Heidi’s time, Heidi’s alpine hut, a replica of the loving home of Alpöhi, and the exhibition Johanna Spyri’s “World of Heidi.”
 Heidi’s animals are already waiting in the village.
-In the village shop with souvenirs is the smallest post office in Switzerland with the Heidi village unique post stamp.
+The village shop with souvenirs is Switzerland’s smallest post office with a unique post stamp.

 Inside Heidi Village

 Once you arrive at the village, you’ll park at the Hotel Restaurant Heidihof Bovelweg.
 From there, it’s a brief ten-minute walk to the actual village.
-As you walk to the village, you’ll stop many times to admire the beauty below you.
+As you walk to the village, you’ll often stop to admire the beauty below you.
 The views are outstanding!
 Not only will you see the alps on both sides, but you’ll see the villages dotted below.
-As you walk, you’ll hear all of the cowbells from the milk cows below.
-Walking to the Heidi Village sets the stage for everything you ever imagined Heidi’s place to look like.
-If your not familiar with the story or have not read the book, don’t worry.
+You’ll hear all of the cowbells from the milk cows below as you walk.
+Walking to Heidi Village sets the stage for everything you ever imagined Heidi’s place to look like.
+If you are not familiar with the story or have not read the book, don’t worry.
 It’s worth the visit because it’s what you believe Switzerland looks like.

-There are essentially three things included in your admission, which costs approximately 12 Euro.
-The original Heidi house, Heidi’s alpine hut, a replica of the loving home of Alpöhi and the exhibition Johanna Spyris “World of Heidi.”
+Three things are included in your admission, which cost approximately 12 euros.
+The original Heidi house, Heidi’s alpine hut, a replica of the loving home of Alpöhi, and the exhibition Johanna Spyri’s “World of Heidi.”
 It only takes about an hour to view all of it.